Quality Drainage Scoria used in construction

 1. Baby Old Stone Bird Bath:

-This bird bath provides a charming addition to your garden which attracts birds and adds a decorative touch.
+Firstly bird bath provides a charming addition to your garden which attracts birds and adds a decorative touch.

 2. Water bowl:

-A simple yet elegant blue glazed terracotta water bowl that can be used for birds or as a standalone water feature.
+Next a simple yet elegant blue glazed terracotta water bowl that can be used for birds or as a standalone water feature.

 Mira Blue Glazed OutdoorWater Bowl